talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 categories: ["interviewing", "code challenges"]
 ---

-If anyone tells you that interviewing for a new job as a software engineer is easy and fun, they're lying.

 A few years ago, as a brand-new apprentice developer, I was doing an AMA session on campus with current students of the bootcamp I had attended when a student asked me about the job search.
 I said, "It sucks."
 They all laughed, betraying the horror on their